basilnoor/PersonalSite/README.md

 # Portfolio Website
 > If scroll experience is not smooth please ensure that **'hardware accelleration'** is turned **on** in your browser.
-For some reason the 'react-scroll-parallax' library used is not optimized with this setting turned off.
+The 'react-scroll-parallax' library used to create the intro is not optimized for this setting being turned off.

 ### Hosted: www.basilnoor.com